1Tolv2/FrontEnd3-CRM/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow the information down below.

 ### Prerequisites